chryket/moak/docs/about/governance.md

     - ability to forge relationships in a spirit of reconciliation and co-operation;
     - reverence for life, love of learning, faith in the future.
 - To develop further the art of education within the school and in the wider community.
-- To provide a community centre for cultural activities and continuing education for life.
+- To provide a community center for cultural activities and continuing education for life.

-### Our Values
+## Our Values

 - We value the unique contribution of every human being.
 - We are inspired by the qualities of goodness, beauty and truth.